libretime/libretime/docs/admin-manual/setup/install.md

 :::info

-The `docker/config.yml` configuration file you previously downloaded already contains specific values required by the container setup, you should not change them:
+The `docker/config.yml` configuration file you previously downloaded already contains specific values required by the container setup, you shouldn't change them:

 ```yaml
 database: